Welcome from the principal

 Life in the Western Desert can be deeply satisfying.
 The environment is stunningly beautiful with a rich biodiversity.
 The Ngaanyatjarra culture remains intimately connected to Tjukurrpa (the Dreaming), the land and traditional kinship patterns.
 Teachers will experience a slice of life out here that few non-Indigenous Australians will ever experience during their lifetime.

-I have the good fortune of sharing my work with a very able team of staff members and the support of strong community leaders.
-It is a privilege to be principal in a school like this.
+I have the good fortune of sharing my work with a very able staff and strong community leaders.
+It is a privilege to be Principal in this school.